TagCopperLight/TIPE/readme.md

 ## Description

-Peut-on trouver des motifs de combats dans League of Legends qui permettent de gagner une partie.
+Can we find combat patterns in League of Legends that allow us to win a game?

 ## Installation